-The Department of Economics & Business awards a number of scholarships to students majoring in accounting, economics, management and management information systems.
+The Department of Economics & Business awards a number of scholarships to students majoring in Accounting, Economics, and Management.
 The criteria for awarding some department scholarships are provided by the donor.
 In other cases, department faculty take into account factors such as academic success and financial need to award a scholarship.
 Scholarship amounts typically range from $500 to several thousand dollars.

 The Erik and Marjorie Ellingson Scholarship is awarded in alternating years to a junior or senior department major.

 Malcolm and Maybelle Estrem Scholarships are awarded to a junior or senior department major.

 The Emery O. Nordness Memorial Award for Business, established by Alan R. and Sally J. Brudos, to be awarded to one outstanding senior majoring in accounting, business, economics, or management.
 Awarded by faculty based upon academic merit and promise for future within his/her field of study, with preference given to a student who has demonstrated and maintains an active interest, and participation, in the arts.

 The department awards multiple Seabold Scholarships to department majors who show evidence of strong intellectual ability and achievement even in the absence of traditional academic experiences or opportunities; clarity, independence and originality of thought; range of intellectual curiosity; independent pursuit of knowledge; demonstrated ability to master concepts in the major field of study and to evaluate the potential practical application of those concepts; persistence and enthusiastic pursuit of higher education despite adverse or intervening circumstances.